HazyResearch/deepdive/doc/example-spouse.md

 deepdive compile && deepdive do probabilities
 ```

-This will ground the model based on the data in the database, learn the weights, predict the expectations or marginal probabilities of the variables in the model, then load them back to the database.
+This will ground the model based on the data in the database, learn the weights, predict the expectations or marginal probabilities of the variables in the model, and then load them back to the database.

 Let's take a look at the expectation predicted by DeepDive for the `has_spouse` variables.